raivivek/raivivek.github.io/content/science/winter-school.md

 **Nathan Price** discussed some of standard techniques and algorithms used in metabolic network model construction and analysis.
-Apparently, creating a full genome scale metabolic network is significantly challenging and humongous task typically involving data collection, literature mining, processing, analysis, validation, and curation as essential steps.
-At each step, there are tricky of dealing with missing values, right scoring function, and database to use.
+Apparently, creating a full genome scale metabolic network is significantly challenging and a humongous task typically involving data collection, literature mining, processing, analysis, validation, and curation as essential steps.
+At each step, there are tricky issues of dealing with missing values, and using right scoring function and database to use.
 Once you have reconstructed a network, next step is to find out its valid states.
 A widely used technique used for network reconstruction and analysis is COnstraint-Based